-Assets are the resources owned by a business which benefit its future operations and are convertible to cash (cash itself is also an asset).
-Examples are cash, land, building, vehicles, receivables, etc.
+Assets are economic resources controlled by a business which can potentially benefit its operations or are convertible to cash (cash itself is also an asset).

-- Cash: In accounting, cash includes physical money such as bank notes and coins as well as amount deposited in bank for current use.
+- Cash: Cash includes physical money such as bank notes and coins as well as amount deposited in bank for current use.

 - Accounts Receivable: It includes the money owed to the business by outsiders such as customers and other businesses.
 In most cases accounts receivable arise from sales or services provided on credit.
 There is no interest on accounts receivable.

-- Notes Receivable: Notes receivable includes the money owed to business by outsiders for which there is a formal document for proof of debt.
-In most cases Notes receivable also involve interest.
+- Notes Receivable: Notes receivable include the money owed to business by outsiders for which there is a formal document for proof of debt.
+In most cases notes receivable also involve interest.

 - Prepaid Insurance: The cost of insurance premium paid in advance.

 - Inventory: These are goods and materials held by a business for the purpose of sale or for the production process.